PssbleTrngle/Werewolf/README.md

 - a discord bot running games in the chat
 - a react-native app similar to the current standalone frontend

+Multiple packages, like the `logic` or `models` package are also planned to be published on an npm registry for them to be usable by anyone.

+## Setup

+To develop locally, run `pnpm install` once in the project-root directory, which will install all the required dependencies for all sub-projects.
+There are multiple top-level npm scripts, but for now running the `pnpm run dev` command in a specific app directory works too.
+Setup for the specific apps may also be defined in their respective README.

 ## Contribution

 Since this project is in it's early phases, a lot of conceptual work is yet to be done and contributing to the source code may not be reasonable yet in most cases.